Seren-Hughes/modmixx/README.md

 **Goals:**
 - Build a welcoming community for music creativity
-- Reduce barriers to entry for marginalised people in music tech
+- Reduce barriers to entry for people in music tech
 - Focus on fun, honesty, connection, learning - not performance or clout
 - A music producers hangout/playground